Lifestyle Interventions for Delaying Cognitive Decline and Age-Related Memory Loss

 Studies have shown that individuals who frequently engage in social activities tend to have better cognitive function compared to those who are more isolated.

-Participating in group activities or volunteering for close to your heart can also foster a sense of purpose and belonging, which positively impacts mental health.
+Participating in group activities or volunteering for causes close to your heart can also foster a sense of purpose and belonging, which positively impacts mental health.

 To maximise the benefits of socialising on delaying cognitive decline and age-related memory loss, make an effort to maintain existing relationships while also seeking new opportunities for connection.